ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 .. note::

-  The COMO adjustment is run and maintained by IHME central computation. `The repository can be found here (as on May, 2023) <https://stash.ihme.washington.edu/projects/CCGMAC/repos/como/browse>`_.
+  The COMO adjustment is run and maintained by IHME central computation. `The repository can be found here (as of May, 2023) <https://stash.ihme.washington.edu/projects/CCGMAC/repos/como/browse>`_.

   According to correspondence with a central computation representative: the COMO adjustment ensures that no simulant may simultaneously possess mutually exclusive